Data in Wonderland

 An active learner doesn’t passively sponge up information — that doesn’t work! — but uses the readings and lecturer’s argument as a springboard for critical thought and deep understanding.

 This text isn’t meant to be an end, but a beginning, giving you hand-selected, seminal and cutting-edge references for the concepts presented.
-Go down these rabbit holes, following citations and studying the cited material.
+Go down these rabbit holes with Alice, following citations and studying the cited material.
 Becoming an expert in storytelling with data also requires practicing.
 Indeed,

 Learners need to practice, to imitate well, to be highly motivated, and to have the ability to see likenesses between dissimilar things in [domains ranging from creative writing to mathematics.
 (Gaut 2014).